print logo

 How to Apply

-Applicants can apply for as many eligible projects as they wish by submitting one completed application per project location.
-For example, an applicant looking to replace five (5) ag tractors must only submit one application if all tractors are domiciled in the same location.
+Applicants can apply for as many eligible projects as they wish by submitting one completed application per location.
+For example, an applicant looking to replace five (5) ag tractors can submit one application if all tractors are domiciled in the same location.

-When filling out an application, you may save your work and continue at a later date.
-For this option, you will need to register an account with SeamlessDocs.
+You will need to register an account with SeamlessDocs to save and continuee working on an application at a later time.
 Once the application is complete and all required documents are uploaded, click the "Submit and Sign" button.
 Applicants will receive a confirmation email showing that their application was received, including a copy of the application.

 Generally, applications are processed in the order they are received.
-Applications missing information may be given 30 days to submit any incomplete or ineligible documents.
+Applications missing information may be given 30 days to submit incomplete or ineligible documents.
 Staff may also request additional information from applicants if needed to evaluate the project.
-All applications will be reviewed by staff to determine which funding sources are appropriate based on the details of the project.
+Staff will review all applications to determine appropriate funding sources based on the project details.

-If no funding is available for the application or the application does not meet a community need or grant restrictions, staff will notify the applicant and may place the application in a pending file or reject it based on the merits of the project.
+If no funding is available for the application or the application does not meet a community need or grant restrictions, staff will notify the applicant and place the application in a pending file or reject it based on the project's merits.
 Awarded applicants will be contacted by our staff and enter into a funding agreement with the Sac Metro Air District.

 Click here for the current list of proposed awards